40476/this-is-broken/README.md

 # BakChat version 1.3.7 logging update

 BakChat is a multipurpose & lightweight chat application written in nodeJS.
-BakChat has a very similar Ui and backbone compared to "LowChat", buy then I deicded to make it better...
-AND LOOK AT IT NOW  DONT FLAG ME FOR THE CUSSWORDS FILTER ON LINE 26
+BakChat has a very similar Ui and backbone compared to "LowChat", then I decided to make it better...
+AND LOOK AT IT NOW
+DONT FLAG ME FOR THE CUSSWORDS FILTER ON LINE 26

 ## Developers:
 [@40476](https://replit.com/@40476) Lead Developer \